-We have audited the financial statements of Staffordshire Moorlands District Council (the "Authority") for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014 (the "Act").
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Collection Fund Account, the Group Movement in Reserves Statement, the Group Comprehensive Income & Expenditure Statement, the Group Balance Sheet, Group Cash Flow Statement and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+We have audited the financial statements of Staffordshire Moorlands District Council (the 'Authority') and its subsidiary (the 'group') for the year ended 31 March 2018 which comprise the Statement of Accounting Policy, the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, Notes to the Financial Statements, the Collection Fund Statement and associated notes, the Group Movement in Reserves Statement, the Group Comprehensive Income and Expenditure Statement, the Group Balance Sheet, the Group Cash Flow Statement, the Group Accounting Policies and Notes to the Group Accounts and Accounting Policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18.